 What Binoculars Does The Army Use?

 Binoculars for military use must meet special requirements.
-At first, you might think of camouflage, but much more important are robustness, durability and performance in all imaginable situations and environments from the desert to the arctic and of course the optical qualities.
+At first, you might think of camouflage, but much more important are robustness, durability, and performance in all imaginable situations and environments from the desert to the Arctic and of course the optical qualities.

 What Binoculars Does The Army Use?